hamsterbacke23/webcamdisplay-react/README.md

 - use any screensharing app like skype to broadcast
 - Mac-users can use pre-installed quicktime to capture via "screencast" recording

+## Getting started
+First clone the repository, then run `npm install`.
+Then you have the following commands available:

 ### `npm start`

 Runs the app in the development mode.<br>